strapi/documentation/docs/developer-docs/latest/development/custom-fields.md

 :::

 ::: note
-Relations, components or dynamic zones can't be used as a custom field's `type` parameter.
+Relations, media, components, or dynamic zones can't be used as a custom field's `type` parameter.
 :::

 ### Components